w601sxs/easy-ml-pocs/content/preprocessing/xgboost/_index.md

 np.savetxt('test.csv', test_data, delimiter=',')
 ```

-Upload these three files to three folders / prefixes on S3:
+Upload these three files to three folders / prefixes on S3 using [this link](../uploadtos3/)

-- t